knuckolls/knife-santoku/README.md

 	  notify :hipchat
 	end

+Put this in config/santoku-config.yml

+	hipchat:
+	    token: "your_hipchat_api_token"
+	    room: "developers"
+	    from: "Knife"
+	    notify: false
+	    color:  "yellow"

 If you placed that in the config/santoku-after.rb file, you should start receiving notifications in your hipchat room whenever someone alters something on the server with knife.

 ## Installation